Gagged (EP): Critical reception

 Gagged received a positive response from some critics for its production and overall approach.
-Connor J. Hogan praised the EP for having a "fusion of glam rock and queer punk, with a decidedly 1950s twist".
-Joe Lynch for Billboard appreciated that Violet avoided camp to adopt a more artistic style for her music.
-In Out & About Newspaper, Stephen Wyatt said that Gagged would encourage people to dance, and Tiffany Frandsen described the songs as "smoky, coy, and energetic", as well as catchy.
-Violet's attitude on Gagged was also highlighted.
-While discussing the EP, Frandsen wrote that Violet demonstrated a confidence throughout the tracks, and J. Denton Bricker referred to her as having a "unique and enduring spunkiness".
+Joe Lynch for Billboard appreciated that Violet avoided camp in favor of a more artistic style for her music.
+In Out & About Newspaper, Stephen Wyatt said EP contains "five dynamic club tracks that make you want to get up and dance", and Tiffany Frandsen described the songs as "smoky, coy, and energetic".
+Violet's attitude on Gagged was also praised.
+While discussing the EP, Frandsen said Violet consistently demonstrated a sense of confidence, and J. Denton Bricker said she had a "unique and enduring spunkiness".

-Some reviewers praised Gaggeds singles and their music videos.
-Frandsen believed that Violet best demonstrated her confidence through these videos.
-Music critics have named "Bettie" as one of the best songs by a RuPaul's Drag Race contestant; Lynch referred to it as "one of the most expertly crafted, musically adventurous tracks" that came out of Drag Race.
-Andy Emitt praised "Bettie" and its music videos for challenging how sexuality is typically shown, especially by representing a femme, genderqueer individual as the dominant.
-For the music video for "Vanguard", writers commended Violet's aerial silk performance.
-Wyatt appreciated the video's message, and in a positive review for the song, a critic for The Advocate said: "We're still gagging, hunty!
-Press play and get ready to wherq."

 Track listing

 All tracks were written by Violet Chachki, Tomas J. Costanza, and Ashley Gordon, except where noted.
 Credits adapted from Spotify and WOW Presents Plus: